kp-forks/gpt-j-chatbot/README.md

 ## Live Web Demo ##
 ![figure](images/img.png)

-[Jeanie](https://messengerx.io/jeanie) is a GPT-J powered virtual girlfriend based on this repository
+[Jeanie](https://buildgpt.ai/jeanie) is a GPT-J powered virtual girlfriend based on this repository

 ## Requirements for running it locally on laptop ##
 * Windows / Mac / Linux with Git installed
 * Python 3.5+
-* MessengerX.io API Token - FREE for Indie Developers
+* buildgpt.ai API Token - FREE for Indie Developers
 * Ngrok for Tunneling
 * Desktop / Laptop with a minimum of 16GB RAM
 * GPU is required for faster inference